jenkinsci/dependency-track-plugin/README.md

  The use of environment variables in the form `${VARIABLE}` is supported here.

-**Override global settings**: Allows to override global settings for "Auto Create Projects", "Dependency-Track URL", "Dependency-Track Frontend URL", "API key", "Polling Interval" and the various timeouts.
+**Override global settings**: Allows to override global settings for "Dependency-Track URL", "Dependency-Track Frontend URL", "API key", "Polling Interval" and the various timeouts.

 ### Thresholds